vuxcode/pr1-project-Livraan/README.md

 Now when I have finally understand that we have learned the code i'm gonna use (face palm), thanks to Colin.
 I'm gonna learn CSS though but with the help of different websites I think it will be ok.
 I have done the beginning of my code now and it works really good.
 Some videos I have noticed been outdated because it didn't work when I was experimenting with my code.
 But now I have found a code that works.

 I have a hard time figuring out how to make the start button work.
 I haven't started coding the questions and maybe that is the problem.
 I'm gonna research some more and experiment, if I can't make it work I'm gonna ask Colin for help.

+I have finally found a way to make the start button work as expected.
+I'm now moving forward to the actual quiz.

 REMEMBER TO "COMMIT" YOUR CHANGES TO THIS FILE!